facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Reader Question: I have several young grandchildren.
 How can I best help my grandkids pay for college in the future?

 An alternative to using a taxable brokerage account with a lot more tax advantages but a lot less flexibility on use is a 529 savings plan.
 These plans are specifically designed to invest money that is intended to pay for an education.
-The largest benefit of using a 529 savings plan is that you can invest money that will grow tax-free if it is used for qualified educational purposes.
+The largest benefit of using a 529 savings plan is that you can invest money that will grow tax-free if it is used for qualified educational expenses.
 In this way, 529 savings plans act much like a Roth IRA but specifically for education funding.
-This tax-free investment can help early contributions to grow even more than they would when subjected to the tax drag of a brokerage account.
+This tax-free investment can help early plan contributions to grow even more than they would when subjected to the tax drag of a brokerage account.
 The downside of the plans is that to get this great tax benefit you need to be sure the funds are used for qualified educational purposes only.
 If funds are used for non-qualified purposes, then you will have to pay both income taxes and a 10% penalty on any earnings.

-Because of the tax and penalties associated with using funds from a 529 plan for non-qualified purposes, you may have concerns about over-funding the account.
+Because of the tax implications and penalties associated with using funds from a 529 plan for non-qualified purposes, you may have concerns about over-funding the account.
 One available option that can help alleviate this concern is the ability to transfer the account to a different family member.
 For example, if you open the 529 plan for one grandchild who does not end up needing all the funding, you are allowed to transfer the value to another grandchild who does.
 Another very new option as of January 2024, is the ability to transfer unspent funds to a Roth IRA for the beneficiary as long as your account meets the requirements for doing so.
 These transfers are limited to the Roth IRA contribution annual limit (currently $7,000 for those under 50) and the beneficiary must have earned income to support the contribution.
 There is also a total lifetime limit currently in place of $35,000 in transfers.
-This can be a great option to help your grandchild get an early start on investing if they don’t end up needing all of the 529 plan funding.
+This can be a great option to help your grandchild get an early start on investing if they don't end up needing all of the 529 plan funding.

 One additional concern around using a 529 plan owned by grandparents is if this will affect their grandchildren's eligibility for financial aid.
 The good news here is that due to recent changes in FAFSA calculations, funding from grandparent owned 529 plans will no longer have an adverse effect on a grandchild's financial aid eligibility.